-From lockdown to Secondary School
+From Primary to Secondary School

-Transition this year will be very different due to COVID-19.
-This page encourages you to reflect on how you have felt during the lockdown and how this may have effected the way you feel about starting a new school in September.
+Transition this year will be as it always was before COVID-19.
+This page encourages you to reflect on how you have felt during your final years at primary school and how this may have effected the way you feel about starting a new school in September.

-Circle on the scale below, how happy you have felt during the lockdown:
+Circle on the scale below, how happy you have felt during the year 6 at primary school:

 You may have spent some valuable time with your family and your friends were just at the end of the phone!
-You probably had some down days, but you also probably made some amazing memories!
+You probably had some down days, but you also probably made some amazing memories! > What was your highlight of year 6?